YixinLi99/Multiwfn/README.md

 `awk '{printf "," $1}' H_eqvcons.txt > H_out.txt`
 **Useful Links:** > https://www.cnblogs.com/along21/p/10366886.html

-## Update the charges on the forcefield
+## Update the charges on the forcefield file
 step1: Use GaussView to symmetrise the system
 step2: go through Optimisation process using Gaussian and output file: `AQx.fch` and `AQx.out`
 step3: `AQx.out` is the `AQx.log` file, put it into GaussView and save the file as `AQx.mol2` file